 The designation of calculation agents is established in the legal documentation signed with the counterparties.
-For the valuation of derivative instruments in organized markets, the prices published by the price provider are used, the source of which is generated in the derivatives exchanges.
-For the valuation of the OTC derivatives, the prices are calculated by the derivatives system, using the information of the risk factors published by the price provider.
+The price provider publishes the price for the valuation of derivative instruments in organized markets.
+The source of those prices is the derivatives stock exchange.
+The derivatives system calculates the prices for the valuation of the OTC derivatives using the information of the risk factors published by the price provider.

-The main conditions or terms of the contracts are based on the International Swaps and Derivatives Association, Inc. (ISDA) or the local framework contract, based on the guidelines outlined in the ISDA.
+The main conditions or terms of the contracts are based on the International Swaps and Derivatives Association, Inc. (ISDA) or the local framework contract, which, in turn, is based on the guidelines outlined in the ISDA.
 The specific policies of margins, collateral and credit lines are detailed in the derivative manual and any changes thereto must be approved by the Risk Committee.